marqs85/snes_dejitter/README.md

 CPLD image build procedure
 --------------------------------------------------------

+**NOTE:** Only needed when building a custom firmware.
+Pre-built images can be found under output_files/ on master and nes-fix (recommended for NES/FC) branches.

 1. Open the project file in Quartus, and run compilation

 2. Convert MAX7000 targeted POF object file into JEDEC file suitable for 1502AS via winpof2jed.exe: